brandonwu/moira/readme.md

 ```
 The `get_current_holdings()` function returns a dictionary of Stock objects.
 Stock objects have the following attributes:
 * id - Unique ID assigned by Marketwatch to each security.
- * Most functions in this module use this ID to refer uniquely to securities (the one exception, of course, is the function that allows you to look up the ID of a stock or ETF).
+ * Most functions in this module use this ID to refer uniquely to securities (the one exception, of course, is `stock_search()`, which allows you to look up the ID of a stock or ETF).
 * ticker - The ticker symbol of the stock.
 * security_type - "ExchangeTradedFund" or "Stock"
 * current_price - Current price per share, rounded to the cent.